DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 PHILOSOPHY, AIMS AND OBJECTIVES OF THE DEGREE PROGRAMME

-In its mission to make education available for all, the Open and Distance Learning programmes of the National Open University of Nigeria (NOUN) have become a veritable tool of National development.
-The main aims and objectives of the degree programme in biology are:
+In its mission to make education available for all, the Open and Distance Learning programmes of National Open University of Nigeria (NOUN) has become a veritable tool of National development.

 a.
 To provide students with a broad and balanced foundation of biological knowledge and practical skills